momentum-team-7/python-pathfinder-tatianajoann/README.md

 ```

 Then the elevation at the top left corner (x: 0, y: 0) is 150 and the elevation at the bottom right (x: 3, y: 3) is 192.
 The elevation at x: 1, y: 2 is 191.

+- using the pillow library, make a black or white square that matches dimensions (how to make a square of certain dimensions in pillow)
+- figure out the percentage ; lowest elevation (black) highest elevation (white). figure out the percentage of the difference that each elevation is. lower places have lower percentage closer to zero so they will be darker, higher places have higher percentage so they will be lighter.
+- try to match one pixel grayscale intensity it according to elevation

 Using the [Pillow library](https://pillow.readthedocs.io/en/3.0.x/index.html), create an elevation map from the data.
 Higher elevations should be brighter; lower elevations darker.
 Read [the chapter on manipulating images from _Automate the Boring Stuff with Python_](https://automatetheboringstuff.com/chapter17/) to learn how to use Pillow.